 2. Corin Smith (Mudgee Dragons): Redefining the term electric, Smith has scored 19 tries in eight games this season and is the runaway favourite to claim this year's Group 10 leading try-scorer gong.
 Has scored a double or more in each of the opening eight rounds this season and while ever Smith is finding the line seemingly at will, the Mudgee club will remain instilled as 2014 Group 10 premiership favourites.

 3. Benjamin John (Bathurst St Pat's): The best rake in Group 10, John's work rate in and around the ruck is unmatched in the competition.
-A former Papua New Guinea international and 2014 Western Division star, the dynamic hooker also gives St Pat's some unrivalled spark out of the acting half position, a trait the nuggetty rake has used has lifted the blue and whites to third on this year's ladder.
+A former Papua New Guinea international and 2014 Western Division star, the dynamic hooker also gives St Pat's some unrivalled spark out of the acting half position, a trait the nuggetty rake has lifted the blue and whites to third on this year's ladder.
 Still finding his feet, if John fires come August then St Pat's are serious premiership contenders.

 4. Dan Stuart (Orange CYMS): When Stuart has been on the field for CYMS this year, the defending premiers have looked a far better team.
 Blinding speed and an incredible step, Stuart's signing has given the defending Group 10 premiers much needed spark out wide following the departures of premiership winners Dom Maley and Ali Beale.
 The more Stuart plays, the better CYMS will go in 2014.